mrezkys/fun-quran-game/README.md

 # Fun Quran Game - IOS App with SwiftUI
-Fun Quran Game is a game where users can play connecting verses and guessing surahs in the Koran.
+Fun Quran Game is a game where users can play connecting verses and guessing surahs in the Quran.

 Apart from that, this game was made for me to learn MVVM and API and their error handling.
 Using API From https://alquran.cloud/api